~ Synopsis ~

 Bayla Szabo, born of Jewish Hungarian immigrants, lives with her invalid mother yearning to escape her New York City tenement life to become a blues singer.
 By day, she sews in a sweatshop, but at night, sexy and seductive, she performs to crowds of rowdy men in a speakeasy.
 Marriage bring her into the Victorian mansion of a prominent family who reigns over a gritty Pennsylvania steel town, where temptation, sacrifice and demons from her childhood separate her from her dreams, and eventually reality.
 Leena, her daughter, shamed by her attraction to women, succumbs to her mother’s Machiavellian wiles and marries into an Orthodox Jewish family waiting to live true to herself.
 Her precocious daughter, Jackie, who inherits her grandmother’s talent, manipulates anyone who threatens her obsessive rush to stardom.
 As their lives unfold throughout 20th Century America, these women mine from deep within themselves what is required to live the lives they want as their stories play out amidst Old World superstition and Jewish humor in this lively family saga.

-The house looked down upon the broad flat valley where the town of Pittsmill grew after the Shenandoah Steel Mill was founded along the Monongahela River.
+Amid virgin mountains in the southwestern corner of Pennsylvania, an elegant Victorian mansion looked down upon the valley where the town of Pittsmill grew along the Monongahela River after the Shenandoah Steel Mill was founded.
 It was built for the company’s owner, vulnerable as the rest to the gray spongy soot that imposed itself on their lives.
-To celebrate its completion, mill workers and their families made their way by foot, horse, and carriage up the steep incline of mud and crags newly-lain with cobblestone.
+At its completion, mill workers and their families were invited to make their way by foot, horse, and carriage up the steep incline of mud and crags newly-laid with cobblestone.
 They strolled the grounds and in the back garden took high tea: miniature sandwiches and Earl Grey poured from exquisite porcelain teapots.
-When they returned home hours later, deep feelings of loyalty and adoration made it seem as if some part of themselves belonged to the house and it, in turn belonged to them.
-Beneath the broad ancient limbs of a large maple tree that stretched across the front lawn a simple bronze plaque set into the earth was etched with the words Amory Lane.
+Exposure to such finery left them with a curious yearning about the lives of those who lived there as if knowing would distract them from their own want and drudgery.
+Beneath the broad ancient limbs of a large maple tree that stretched across the front lawn a bronze plaque, set into the earth, was etched with the words AMORY LANE.

 Escaping the Tenements